f3peakcity/f3peakcity.github.io/content/backblasts/2024-02-24-hill-climb-challenge.md

 🍩 1st Place Duck Donuts Dash, Mens Division: Clockwork from Peak City

-🤴 Most 1st-place KOMs: Mohawk from Peak City
+🤴 Most 1st-place KOMs: Revere and Mohawk tied with 7 each, from Peak City...so nice to see sibling rivalry channeled in a healthy way :D

 👑 Most KOMs (1st, 2nd, or 3rd): Steaks from Peak City